This Post Was UPDATED 13.3.2021

 What do you bring to a Henna Night?

-Well nothing except yourself, there will be food and drinks provided by the brides party.
+There will be food and drinks provided by the bride’s party.
 This will probably be in the form of traditional Indian food and snacks served in white trays with several partitions in them and are the variety used in traditional Indian catering.

 This allows you to try all the different dishes using the small sections on the tray and holds in the watery consistency of the foods such as the lentils.

 Using your hands to eat is acceptable so mop away with your bread.

 I always feel rather self-conscious here, being left-handed, as I heard it is considered the unclean hand it being the one used for toileting oneself in some parts of the world.